meldurson/AllTameable/README.md

 <details>

+Version 1.3.6
+* 	Lowered levels on eggs to reference amount of stars so 0 star creatures have lvl 0 eggs instead of lvl 1 eggs etc.
+* 	Added config to limit the size changes possible in DNA

 Version 1.3.5
 * Fixed issue with Eggs disapearing
 * Made it so if using DNA all tames will correctly have DNA, not just ones in tamelist